 5.8.6.1.
-Homeostasis Exception #1 (Figure F.24).
-The waveform returns to the prestimulus baseline with subsequent response occurring within the response onset window.
-Note that the presentation of the stimulus occurred on the rise side of the non-specific response.
+Homeostasis Exception #1 (Figure F.23).
+The waveform returns to the prestimulus baseline with subsequent response occurring within the response onset window

 5.8.6.2.
 Homeostasis Exception #2.
 The waveform establishes a new tonic level with subsequent response occurring within the response onset window.